 But to attract international engineering students, I believe it is important to showcase the new hub they’ll spend a lot of time learning through media like photography.

 To showcase the building, there need to be images available.
 I know for a fact, I’d be searching the internet to see and learn more before considering Western University as a candidate.

 The Amit Chakma Engineering Building is a standout building and hub for the growing number of engineering students.

 The photography of the building is worth more than 1000 words.
 Could high-quality Architectural Photography be worth 1000 more applicants?

 Since people believe the image, it’s important to match all the wonderful copy that talks about it so magnificently.
 A poor image could completely negate all the accompanying copy trying to attract them.
 Images should reflect the beautiful modern architecture (and engineering) found on the campus of Western University.

 Just a beginning with the new engineering building

 These impromptu photos of the Amit Chakma Engineering Building are just a beginning for me.
 I want to shoot more on another day with a different sky and include different angles during different timeframes.

 For example, the below twilight photo (if you love twilight photos, check out my portfolio here) is shot looking southeast and the far end of the building doesn’t have interior lights on.
 Upon returning, I’d try to get those lights on and reshoot.
 As well, I’d make sure to walk back to the other end and shoot looking northeast.

-I love the ability to go back to locations and not only reshoot but look at additional ways you didn’t see initially or due to your camera battery dies (GUILTY).
+As a local photographer, I love the ability to go back to locations and not only reshoot but look at additional ways you didn’t see initially or due to your camera battery dies (GUILTY).
 After this twilight photo, my battery shut down and I couldn’t shoot another twilight from the other end.
 That’s how unplanned this really was for me.